Interstate 15 in Nevada: Interstate development

 A new alignment of US 91 was completed in 1955.
 This bypassed both Bunkerville and Mesquite to the northwest, along what would become the future path of I-15.
 The original alignment through Bunkerville is now SR 170.

 The passage of the Federal Aid Highway Act of 1956 quickly brought upgrades to the US 91 corridor.
 The first section of the newly designated I-15 opened by 1960.
 This stretch extended from the California state line to just north of Sloan.
 In 1963, the new freeway reached the south end of the Las Vegas Valley at Blue Diamond Road, and more than 20 mi south of Glendale was also finished.
 By 1967, I-15 had been constructed along the entire length of US 91 except through parts of Las Vegas and near Mesquite.

 The final sections of I-15 to be completed were in North Las Vegas and near the Arizona state line.
 Both of these sections were completed in 1974.
-The US 91 designation, which had remained on its original alignment during the construction of the Interstate, was made redundant by the new freeway and was removed in 1974.
+The US 91 designation, which had remained on its original alignment during the construction of the Interstate, was made redundant by the new freeway and was removed on June 25, 1974.

 Between Las Vegas and the California state line, the Nevada Department of Transportation (NDOT) added call boxes at 1 mi intervals in the mid-2000s, for motorists with vehicle problems and without cell phone service.
 This was done as part of a larger project that expanded this portion of the freeway to three travel lanes in each direction to coordinate with a similar effort in California.

 In August 2011, I-15 in southern Las Vegas was substantially expanded.
-This involved adding between 30 to 85% more capacity and involved the use of the Big Stan drill rig.
+This involved adding between 30 and 85% more capacity and involved the use of the Big Stan drill rig.

 Future

-Due to heavy traffic, there are plans by the California Department of Transportation (Caltrans) and NDOT to widen I-15 in both directions from both US 395 in Hesperia and I-40 in Barstow to I-215 in Enterprise.
+Due to heaviest traffic, there are plans by the California Department of Transportation (Caltrans) and NDOT to widen I-15 in both directions from both Bear Valley Road at Hesperia–Victorville city line and I-40 in Barstow to Sloan Road in Enterprise.

-In 2020, Brightline signed a 50-year lease for use of the I-15 right-of-way between Victor Valley and the Las Vegas Valley for use in their Brightline West high-speed rail service.
+In 2020, Brightline signed a 50-year lease for use of the I-15 right-of-way between Victor Valley and the Nevada state line for use in their Brightline West high-speed rail service.